mividtim/syslog2/README.md

 # Syslog2

 This module presents as a Node (streams2) writable stream, and outputs to Syslog.
 It supports structured data and minor interruption recovery (it will try a couple times to reconnect if your connection is dumped).
 It is written in pure Javascript, no native bindings.
-I wrote it because the available modules that I could find are basic, with poor tests, or otherwise lacking, and it didn't seem that there was anything available written to the full RFC 5424 specification.
+Kris Reeves wrote it because the available modules that he could find were basic, with poor tests, or otherwise lacking, and it didn't seem that there was anything available written to the full RFC 5424 specification.

+Tim Garthwaite forked Kris's original implementation to remove Unix socket support, so that there really are no native bindings.
+This is useful when you'd like to do an install on one platform, but publish to another, for instance when developing on Mac but delivering on an embedded Linux system.

 # Usage

-    var Syslog = require('syslog2');
+    var Syslog = require('syslog2-pure-js');
 	var log = Syslog.create();

 	log.write('message');